-- Whilst inclusion is fundamental to business performance, it is historically hard to objectively define because it relates to emotions, thoughts, feelings and attitudes of the workforce.
+- Whilst inclusion is fundamental to business performance, it's always been hard to objectively define because it relates to emotions, thoughts, feelings and attitudes of the workforce

-- Workforce analytics must find ways it can accurately measure inclusion in conjunction with diversity statistics.
+- Workforce analytics must find ways to accurately measure inclusion in conjunction with diversity statistics

 - Using organisational science, we explore how these difficulties can be overcome.

-There is an age-old saying;'The act of weighing a pig doesn't make it heavier'.
-This jibe serves as a warning to those who see measurement as the most important thing to improve performance.
+There's an age-old saying: 'The act of weighing a pig doesn't make it heavier'.
+This jibe serves as a warning to those who see measurement alone as the most important thing to improve performance.